David Hannan (artist)

 David Hannan (born 1971) is a Métis Canadian who is a painter, sculptor, filmmaker, and a mixed media artist and currently lives in Toronto, Ontario.
 He graduated from the Ontario College of Art with a diploma in 1995.
 Most of Hannan's work have been based around his cultural heritage, the history and events of indigenous rights, and the ideas change and metamorphosis.

 Early life and education

 Hannan was born in 1971 in Ottawa, Ontario, to a mother with Miꞌkmaq and Algonquin ancestry from and to a non-native father.
-His maternal grandmother was a Mik'maq from Richibucto, New Brunswick, while his maternal grandfather was an Algonquin from northeastern Ontario who had once worked as a vaudeville performer.
-Due to his father's work at a survey company, he often stayed with his maternal grandmother for months intermittently who encouraged his interest in art and provided him the supplies and drawing materials.
+His maternal grandmother was of family was of mixed Mik'maq ancestry from Richibucto, New Brunswick, while his maternal grandfather family was of mixed Algonquin ancestry from northeastern Ontario. /> Due to his father's work at a survey company, he often stayed with his maternal grandmother for months intermittently who encouraged his interest in art and provided him the supplies and drawing materials.
 Hannan has a brother who works in the computer field but was a former photographer.